-- Developing analytical thinking skills - Recognising and understanding divinely created order - Appreciating God's gift to humanity of language
+- Developing analytical thinking skills - Recognising and understanding divinely created order - Appreciating language as God's gift to humanity

-In Unit 1, the two areas of study are: 1) the nature and functions of language, and 2) language acquisition.
-The components of language and communication, how it is organised, its functions and the impact that context has on language choices is studied.
-This unit also includes the study of first language acquisition in children.
+In Unit 1, students study the nature and functions of language and how children acquire language.
+The components of language and how they are organised and used in communication as well as the impact that context has on language are key areas of study.

-In Unit 2, changes in English over time and the effect on the subsystems of language are studied.
-Also, students examine the global spread of English, its impact on societies and the development of geographical and ethnic varieties.
-In addition, Australia's linguistic heritage and possibilities for the future of English are considered.
+In Unit 2, students study the changes that occurred in English over time and the effect on the subsystems of language.
+Students examine the global spread of English, its impact on societies and the development of language varieties such as pigeons and creoles, and Australian Englishes.

-Students develop the ability to identify the nature of the English Language and how it changes over time, as well as to consider the staes of language acquisition and development.
-They use key concepts and appropriate linguistic language to analyse language change through a variety of texts and additionally apply their knowledge of the evolution of English to consider possible future trends.
+Students develop the ability to identify the nature of the English Language and how it changes over time, as well as to consider the stages of language acquisition and development.
+They use key concepts and appropriate linguistic language to analyse language change through a variety of texts and additionally apply their knowledge of the evolution of English to consider its global influence.

 - Analytical essays

 - Research tasks

 - Expository essays

-- Tests
+- Tests and short-answer questions

-- Transcribing and annotating
+- Annotating texts